Learn about actual and potential costs

 Buyers should evaluate suppliers based on their ability to offer competitive pricing.

 Buyers should also evaluate suppliers according to additional services the supplier can offer beyond the scope of what the buyer desires.

 Buyers should reference the Buying-Decision Scorecard section of this report for key criteria to consider when evaluating providers.

 Buyers must inform suppliers when the RFP was issued.

 Buyers must inform suppliers of the date when they must submit questions or requests for clarifications to the buyer.

 Buyers must inform suppliers when their responses are due.

 How risky is the Managed Print Services supply chain?

-Overall, there is a moderate level of supply chain risk for MPS.
+Overall, there is a high level of supply chain risk for MPS.
 In addition to the printers that buyers use, many of the largest suppliers in the market manufacture the ink and toner cartridges that they supply to buyers.
 These more vertically integrated suppliers purchase chemicals to manufacture toner and...
 Subscribe to learn more.